 ingredients to make a Peach Cobbler with Yellow Cake Mix (and Canned Peaches)

-Ingredients needed to make peach cobbler with cake mix and canned peaches
+Ingredients needed to make peach cobbler with canned peaches

 • Canned sliced peaches: You’ll need 3 15-oz cans or about 2 quarts of homemade canned peaches for this recipe.